We are engaged with NHS England on several projects within the Specialised Services area, and have a working group dedicated to this topic.

 This introduces a novel “zero cost” model together with a centralized procurement and payment system.
 It was originally outlined by NHS England in its Commissioning Intentions for 2016-17 and is referenced in the 2016/17 National Tariff Payment System under Local Pricing Rules: Rules for high-cost drugs and listed procedures as well as in latest proposals for the 2017/18 – 2018/19 National Tariff.

 The intent of centralised procurement is to save £60m over two years on the specified devices, by reducing the variation in acquisition cost and in “pass through” costs.
 We have established a close working relationship with the NHS England team.

-The Accelerated Access Review has identified a need better systematic identification of medtech innovations.
-We are working with NHS England, NICE and NIHR to develop a Medtech version of Pharmascan.
+The Accelerated Access Review has identified a need for better systematic identification of MedTech innovations.
+We are working with NHS England, NICE and NIHR to develop a MedTech version of Pharmascan.
 Initially the remit will be limited to devices used in Specialised Services, but the intent is that it will eventually cover all medical technology.